oguzhandemirci1993/Practicing-CSS-Colors/README.md

 # Practicing-CSS-Colors
-Worked on CSS Colors Thanks to this Self Exercise.
+Worked on CSS colors thanks to this self exercise.